jasondavies/bloomfilter.js/README.md

     bloom.test("bar");
     bloom.test("blah");

-    // Serialisation.
-Note that bloom.buckets may be a typed array,
+    // Serialisation into a Buffer.
+    var blob = bloom.serialize();

-    // so we convert to a normal array first. var array = [].slice.call(bloom.buckets),
+    // Deserialisation from the buffer, returns a new BloomFilter. var bloom = BloomFilter.deserialize(blob);
-        json = JSON.stringify(array);

-    // Deserialisation.
-Note that the any array-like object is supported, but
-    // this will be used directly, so you may wish to use a typed array for
-    // performance.
-    var bloom = new BloomFilter(array, 3);

 Implementation
 --------------